Low Emission Vehicles Contestable Fund Round Five

 The Government established the Low Emission Vehicles Contestable Fund to support a reduction in carbon emissions from road transport by encouraging innovation and investment that accelerates uptake of electric and other low emission vehicles in New Zealand.

 The fund provides up to $7 million per year to co-fund up to 50% of project costs with private and public sector partners in areas where commercial returns aren’t yet strong enough to justify full private investment.

-These projects will need to contribute to at least one of the following objectives:
+To be approved projects need to contribute to at least one of the following objectives:

 - Increasing the variety and supply of electric vehicles (EVs) available